The Public Health Implications of Social Vulnerability in the U.S. Virgin Islands

 Publication Date: 2022

-Although the social vulnerability of people living in all U.S. states and most other territories has been quantified and mapped using sophisticated geographic information systems (GIS) tools, an equivalent geospatial dataset of the social vulnerability of the communities of the USVI has not been developed.
+Although the social vulnerability of people living in all U.S. states and most other territories has been quantified and then mapped using sophisticated geographic information systems (GIS) tools, an equivalent geospatial dataset of the social vulnerability of the communities of the USVI has not been developed.
 Consequently, interventions to protect vulnerable communities are being crafted in the absence of data.
 Without this data, local agencies are likely unaware of large swaths of the population that could be better protected from harm and negative health outcomes associated with hazards.

 In this study, we are asking the following research questions:

 - What is the spatial distribution of social vulnerability in the U.S. Virgin Islands?

 - Are places with high social vulnerability also more at risk of flooding impacts than places of low social vulnerability?

 To calculate a USVI social vulnerability index, we followed the method used by the Centers for Disease Control and Prevention (CDC), but adapted it to recognize that the USVI Census results are provided at the estate level, rather than traditional census tracts.
 We also normalized the variables used to account for the difference in population numbers between estates.
 Results are presented by dividing populations in each estate into quartiles, representing populations with the lowest to highest social vulnerability.

 This report provides the first estimate of social vulnerability in the USVI.
 We found that most urban populations in St. Thomas and St. Croix had high levels of social vulnerability.
 We also found that most populations with high levels of vulnerability are at greater risk of exposure to flooding, especially on St. Thomas.
 On St. Croix, they live downwind from a major industrial area that also has a refinery.
 On St. Thomas and St. Croix, they live near major roads, airports, ports, and other industrial facilities.
 Results of this analysis can be used to better understand, mitigate, and communicate risk to populations in the USVI.